updated: 9th September 2022

 The question thus is, how many copies are needed if I am allowed to incure a worst case risk epsilon — entails coming up with a measurement (joint/independent as per the problem specifics) and the corresponding estimator.
 This is also how state tomography is typically stated and studied in literature.
 People have asked for sample complexity given an accuracy epsilon (in terms of trace-distance and fidelity mostly) and obtained optimal measurements that satisfy such a constraint.

 What happens to such questions when we minimize average risk and obtain a Bayesian estimator instead, you might ask?
 Closed forms for Bayesian estimators are elusive except for losses/distance functions called Bregman divergences, e.g. relative entropy, for which they are simply the average of quantum states over a posterior distribution, given a prior distribution over states.
 But, this Bayesian mean estimator is overpowering in that one can simply use this approach over say maximum likelihood estimation if one is not too bothered by questions of optimality: there is an automatic, algorithmic way to obtain posteriors from priors via Bayes rule and hence update estimators on the ‘fly’.
 Even in the absence of an ‘optimal measurement’ you could keep performing different measurements until you reach a desired accuracy.
 What is the catch?
 Performing integrals aren’t exactly easy but still doable and newer efficient algorithms for performing numerical integrals have been proposed too.
-(See papers by Robin Blume-Kohout for more discussion and a very recent paper by Lukens et. al. for efficient Bayesian estimation of quantum states.)
+(I’ve summed up the main arguments here.
+See papers by Robin Blume-Kohout for more discussion and a very recent paper by Lukens et. al. for efficient Bayesian estimation of quantum states.)

 So, if we are to take the Bayesian mean estimation approach then we know it’s optimal for at least a few distance measures we care about.
 The next question is: what is the optimal measurement in the single shot case?
 The answer is: it’s not so easy to do the optimisation for general quantum states.
 And, the same holds for the question: what if I have 2 copies — can I find a joint optimal measurement which is better than repeating the optimal single shot measurement twice?